PAF Camp Badaber

 PAF Camp Badaber, formerly known as Peshawar Air Station, is a non-flying air force base of the Pakistan Air Force and a former United States Air Force–Central Intelligence Agency listening post, used by the 6937th Communications Group from July 17, 1959 until being evacuated on 7 January 1970, when the facility was formally closed.
-It was located in Badaber, a remote area about 4 mi south of the city of Peshawar, Pakistan.
+It was located in Badaber, about 4 mi south of the city of Peshawar, Pakistan.
+However, since 2021, sixty-five U.S. Air Force personnel have been stationed at Camp Badaber.

 Project Sand Bag

 In 1955, the United States Air Force started to survey various locations in West Pakistan for a radio intercept site.
 At that time, the US was interested in radio transmission intercepts from the Soviet Union.
 The survey team recommended the site be located near Peshawar in West Pakistan.
 Its final location was in Badaber, a remote area about 4 miles (6.4 km) south of the city of Peshawar, Pakistan.
 Creating the site would be known as project Sand Bag.